 Temperature is a key requirement in pellet production.
 Unless a certain temperature is reached in the pellet mill, natural lignin will not melt.
 It is not possible to produce some biomass pellets.
 For example, wood pellets without sufficient heat.
 However, if the temperature is too high, this can damage the pellet mill and particular consumables such as the pellet mill die, rollers, bearings and seals.

-Clearance between roller and die
+Clearance between the roller and die

 Die Template Rotation Speed

 The speeds at which the roller and die turn affect the complex relationships during pellet compression.
-Some materials require a greater time under compression, and therefore require a slower rotation speed.
+Some materials require a greater time under compression and therefore require a slower rotation speed.
 Also, the speed and torque requirements of the pellet mill change.

 Die Design and Metal Used

 Many different forms of metal alloy are used to produce pellet mill die templates.
 Different metal alloys have specific advantages.
 Using the correct alloy is critical to reduce wear and increase production.
-The type of metal used also affects the finish of the die holes.
+The type of metal used also affects the finish of the die-holes.
 We have ring die pellet mill and flat die pellet mill.